 I remember my brother-in-law making a remark about there not being enough RAM to hold the contents of a single 880 KB floppy disk.
 But I was just glad to have all that storage space.

-I used the Amiga for a number of things.
+I used the Amiga for a variety of different things.
 Like most people, I played quite a few games.
 Some of my favourites were Marble Madness, F/A-18 Interceptor and Stunt Car Racer.

 AmigaDOS and Floppy Disks